Irish Easter Traditions: Both Sacred and Fun - They Will Light Up your Next Easter Holiday!

 • Observe a time of silence – ranging from a minute to an hour to all day (ouch!)

-• Prepare and color Easter eggs.
+• Prepare and color Good Friday eggs.

 Irish Easter Traditions: Easter Sunday

-As I said before, Easter represents the end of 40 days of fasting.
 The unfortunate victim of this pent-up hunger is ... wait for it ...

-… the herring.
+... the humble herring.

-Yes, this humble, unsuspecting fish, one of the few sources of protein during the 6 previous weeks of meat-free living, is now the scapegoat (scapefish?) of all that pent-up hunger.
+Yes, this innocent, unsuspecting fish, one of the few sources of protein during the 6 previous weeks of meat-free living, is now the scapegoat (scapefish?) of all that pent-up hunger.
+Easter Sunday traditions involving the herring include:

 • Having a mock funeral for a herring